Geo54321/GeoExtras/README.md

 ## Disconnect Module
 The disconnect module will replace the disconnect message with a custom one from this plugin.
 By default the message will be:
-[.o/] <player> left the server.
+[.o/] playerName left the server.

 However you can enable the "disconnect-silly" option in the config to use any custom messages you want.
 Add any messages you want to the "disconnect-messages.txt" file in the config folder.
-The any "#" you put in the message will be replaced with the player's name.
+Any "#" in the message will be replaced with the player's name.
 Then reboot the server or using the /geoextras reload command to update the list it pulls from.

 # All Permission Nodes as a Tree
 - GeoExtras.*